rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Exit criteria

--   A storage account deployed in the Azure Stack Tenant Portal.
+-   A storage account deployed in the Azure Stack Tenant Portal

 ### Task 3: Update the configuration strings